Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The city's modern skyline is constantly expanding, adding new skyscrapers to tower over the centuries-old Baroque and Spanish Colonial buildings that populate its older quarter, known as .
 The district was designated a UNESCO World Heritage Site in 2003, and its mix of architectural styles make a great introduction to the diverse cultural influences of Panama City.

-There are many beautiful buildings in Panama City, including the cathedral on , the presidential palace (called in honour of the herons that nest there), and the Church of San Jose.
-Interesting museums like the Interoceanic Canal Museum, the cultural museum, and the Museum of Religious Colonial Art, give visitors insight into the city's fascinating history, while scenic parks are great for enjoying the perennially beautiful weather.
+There are many beautiful buildings in Panama City, including the cathedral on , the presidential palace (called in honour of the herons that roam freely in the courtyard), and the Church of San Jose.
+Interesting museums such as the Interoceanic Canal Museum, the cultural museum, and the Museum of Religious Colonial Art, give visitors insight into the city's fascinating history, while scenic parks are great for enjoying the perennially beautiful weather.

-Panama City has a diverse population with a number of American and Asian expat residents, which contributes to a lively nightlife, especially around Calle Uruguay.
-There are also plenty of good restaurants in Panama City, ranging from Spanish tapas and Italian pastas to local specialties like (fresh fish marinated in lemon or lime juice) and (vegetable stew).
+Panama City has a diverse population, with a number of American and Asian expat residents who contribute to a lively nightlife, especially around Calle Uruguay.
+There are also plenty of good restaurants in Panama City, ranging from Spanish tapas and Italian pastas to local specialties such as (fresh fish marinated in lemon or lime juice) and (vegetable stew).
 There are a number of cafes along Via Argentina, and the fish market near the Casco Viejo is the best place to try fresh seafood.